 Naturally, if you have the opportunity to do something similar to this then grab it – but it’s pretty unlikely.
 This leaves you with one final option…

 The thing about brands like the Prius and The Body Shop is this: they’re a bit “one note”.
 A bit basic.
 Yes, they offer a sustainable(ish) solution in a category where that is desired, but eventually, such categories reach a point of maturation whereby such standards are expected, and so the offering loses its teeth.

 In these scenarios one-dimensional eco brands become vulnerable to their more sophisticated successors:

-Brands who use eco characterises to enhance a consumer centric offering.
+Brands that use eco characterises to enhance a consumer-centric offering.

 (You can read a similar dynamic in the transition from the Prius to Tesla as you can from The Body Shop to Lush).